abhatthal/opensha-fork/src/main/java/org/opensha/sha/calc/IM_EventSet/README.txt

 To turn on debug messages, supply the --d flag for some information messages, --dd for more finely tuned messages, and --ddd for highly detailed tracing information.

 For Example :
+java -jar -Xmx500M IMEventSetCalculatorCLT.jar \
+                        --erf MeanUCERF2 \
+                        --background-seismicity Exclude \
+                        --rupture-offset 5 \
+                        --imts "PGA,SA200,SA 1.0" \
+                        --atten-rels-file ExampleAttenRelsInputFileCLT.txt \
+                        --sites ExampleSitesInputFileCLT.csv \
+                        --output-dir ExampleOutputDir

-java -jar -Xmx500M IMEventSetCalculatorCLT.jar ExampleInputFileCLT.txt ExampleOutputDir
+Or alternatively with the legacy input format: java -jar -Xmx500M IMEventSetCalculatorCLT.jar ExampleLegacyInputFileCLT.txt ExampleLegacyOutputDir

 It will run the application IMEventSetCalculatorCLT.jar with the input file ExampleInputFileCLT.txt, which must exist in the same location as the IMEventSetCalculatorCLT.jar application, and will create the output files in the directory ExampleOutputDir.

 NOTE: If you see an error message mentioning Java heap space, GC Overhead, or anything with "Memory" in the message, increase the memory to java by replacing the default "-Xmx500M" argument in the above example with "-Xmx2G".
 This allocates 2 GB of memory.
 Increase further (-Xmx3G, ...) if that still fails.

-An example input file is included in this directory as "ExampleInputFileCLT.txt".
+An example input file is included in this directory as "ExampleLegacyInputFileCLT.txt".
+This txt file has all the inputs for the legacy format in one large file.

+The new format uses a Sites CSV file, "ExampleSitesInputFileCLT.csv" without headers.
+You can also pass an IMR input File, "ExampleAttenRelsInputFileCLT.txt" with an IMR on each line and "#" line-comments.
+Note that the legacy input file and new format input files are mutually exclusive.

 Each line of the input file that starts with "#" is a comment that gets ignored by the program (they are just for user's information).